microsoft/onnxruntime/js/README.md

    ./build.sh --config Release --build_wasm --skip_tests --disable_wasm_exception_catching --disable_rtti
    ```

    To build with multi-thread support, append flag `--enable_wasm_threads` to the command.
-Make sure to build both single-thread and multi-thread before next step.
+To build with SIMD support, append flag `--enable_wasm_simd` to the command.
+Make sure to build both single-thread and multi-thread with and without SIMD before next step.

    NOTE: You can also find latest build artifacts on [Windows WebAssembly CI Pipeline](https://dev.azure.com/onnxruntime/onnxruntime/_build?definitionId=161&_a=summary&repositoryFilter=1&branchFilter=4%2C4%2C4%2C4%2C4%2C4).
 Choose any build for master branch, download artifacts "Release_ort-wasm" and "Release_ort-wasm-threaded" and unzip.